hartjo/phalcon-restapi-rain/README.md

 );
 ```

+you can use my sample schema in `phalcon-restapi-rain/schema/rainrest.sql`

 Routes
 -------------
-Routes are stored in `phalcon-restapi-rain/app/resources/routes/exaple.php` as an array.
+Routes are stored in `phalcon-restapi-rain/app/resources/routes` as an array.
 A route has a method (HEAD, GET, POST, PATCH, DELETE, OPTIONS), uri (which can contain regular expressions) and handler/controller to point to.

+`phalcon-restapi-rain/app/resources/routes/exaple.php`

 ```php
   $collection = [